A topic from the subject of Standardization in Chemistry.

 Basic Concepts

 Thermometric titration is based on the principle of enthalpy change.
-When a chemical reaction occurs, energy is either released or absorbed, which causes a change in temperature.
-By measuring the temperature change, it is possible to determine the amount of heat that was released or absorbed, which can then be used to calculate the concentration of the solution.
+When a chemical reaction occurs, energy is either released (exothermic) or absorbed (endothermic), causing a change in temperature.
+By measuring this temperature change, it's possible to determine the amount of heat released or absorbed, which can then be used to calculate the concentration of the solution.
+The equivalence point is identified by a sharp change in the slope of the temperature-volume curve.

 Equipment and Techniques

-The equipment used for thermometric titration includes a thermometer, a burette, a flask, and a magnetic stirrer.
-The thermometer is used to measure the temperature change, while the burette is used to add the titrant to the solution.
-The flask is used to hold the solution and the magnetic stirrer is used to mix the solution.
+The equipment used for thermometric titration includes a thermometer (preferably a thermistor or thermocouple for high precision), a burette, a flask (often insulated to minimize heat loss), and a magnetic stirrer.
+The thermometer measures the temperature change; the burette delivers the titrant; the flask holds the analyte solution; and the magnetic stirrer ensures thorough mixing.

 The technique for thermometric titration is as follows:

-1. The solution is placed in the flask and the thermometer is inserted into the solution.
+1. The analyte solution is placed in the flask, and the thermometer is immersed in the solution.

-2. The burette is filled with the titrant and the magnetic stirrer is turned on.
+2. The burette is filled with the titrant.

-3. The titrant is slowly added to the solution while the temperature is monitored.
+4. The titrant is added in small increments to the analyte solution while continuously monitoring and recording the temperature.

 Types of Experiments